realtalishaw/gia-api/README.md

 ## Running the API

+### Local Development

 Start the development server:
 ```bash
 uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```

+### Deployment (Railway)

+This project is configured for Railway deployment with:
+- `runtime.txt` - Specifies Python 3.11.7
+- `Procfile` - Defines the start command
+- `railway.json` - Railway-specific configuration

+To deploy:
+1. Push your code to GitHub
+2. Connect your repository to Railway
+3. Railway will automatically detect and deploy your FastAPI app
+4. The API will be available at your Railway-provided URL

 ## API Documentation